gfx-rs/wgpu/README.md

 ## Development workflow

-The main instrument aiding the development is the good old `cargo test --all-features`, which will run the unit tests, and also update all the snapshots.
+The main instrument aiding the development is the good old `cargo test --all-features --workspace`, which will run the unit tests, and also update all the snapshots.
 You'll see these changes in git before committing the code.